magnos-code/magnos/docs/source/credit.rst

 License
 -------

-Magnos is made available under the [license].
+Magnon is made available under the [license].

-Citing Magnos
+Citing Magnon
 -------------

-If Magnos was useful for your work, please reference us.
+If Magnon was useful for your work, please reference us.

 .. note::

-   An accompanying paper for Magnos is currently under preparation.
+   An accompanying paper for Magnon is currently under preparation.
 In the meantime, please reference this website.

    .. code-block::

       A.E.
-Moorhouse, J. Barker and M. Simoncelli, "Magnos code for magnon bandstructures simulations", manuscript in preparation (2025)
+Moorhouse, J. Barker and M. Simoncelli, "Magnon code for magnon bandstructures simulations", manuscript in preparation (2025)